 Depending again on your plumbing layout, one pump can serve multiple sinks or in some cases the entire home.

 For more information about how tankless water heater pumps work with various brands of tankless water heaters visit these links.
 Bosch Water Heaters, Rinnai Water Heaters, Takagi Water Heaters, Noritz Water Heaters.

 If you live in a drought affected area then you know how valuable water can be even if it doesn't cost that much money.
 Solving drought problems can't be done with just one technique or product, but by using all the tools at your disposal will help.
 The water heater pumps are water conservation products and are one more tool you can use to save water.

 You've already started down the path to going green by purchasing that tankless water heater with it's inherent energy savings, so now finish the job by saving water.
 The addition of a pump to your water heater makes it a truly green water conservation product.
 Saving water saves energy since water needs to be pumped and treated and again when it is sewage.
 Reducing energy means reducing green house gasses and other pollutants.

 Go green today and start saving time, water, energy, and money.
-Install a hot water demand pump today!
+Install a hot water on-demand pump today!